 As you add references to your library, you are able to view, preview and change your styles to accord to referencing conventions.

-Using the drop-down menu
+Option 1: Using the drop-down menu in the Preview Panel

-Using the Edit menu
+Option 2: Using the Tools menu

 There are two ways to create a bibliography of your selected references as a text file:

-N.B. an example for creating a bibliography of references from EndNote library for LaTeX has been provided in the box Create a .bib file.
+Note: an example for creating a bibliography of references from EndNote library for LaTeX has been provided in the box Create a .bib file.

 Thousands of referencing styles (output styles) are available in EndNote.
 You can add more referencing styles in addition to the popular styles that are included by default in EndNote.
 Referencing styles can be downloaded from the EndNote - Output Styles page.
 Any referencing styles downloaded from this page must be saved into your EndNote Styles folder on your computer: